open-telemetry/community/initial-milestones.md

 ## Initial milestones

 With OpenTelemetry we strive for consistency and unification.
-It is important for
+It is important for users of OpenTelemetry to get the same look and feel of APIs and consistent data collection across all languages.
+Consistency is achieved thru the specifications and cross-language test cases.

+As OpenTracing and OpenCensus projects converge we write specifications the same time as we develop libraries.

-API specification will be complete **June, 14th**.
+Initial API specification will be complete **June, 14th**.
 SDK specification will be complete end of June.
+Later we plan to revise specifications for both - API and SDK every month till September while we are getting feedback.
+These revisions will be documented with the CHANGELOG and will likely include breaking changes.

+Languages can use the following milestones to triage issues related to API:

 - API Complete: **June, 2019**
 - API revisions: